novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-146.md

 Oh Min-woo was interpreting the 【Wall Street Journal】 as soon as he read it, with Lee Jung-woo asking questions in between.

 "Of course, there is another similarity.
-Son Jung-ui decided the investment while sharing cola and pizza with Jamie Yang, and Joe Murphy decided while having pasta and wine with Lee Hyun-woo."
+Son Jung-yi decided the investment while sharing cola and pizza with Jamie Yang, and Joe Murphy decided while having pasta and wine with Lee Hyun-woo."

 "Isn't that completely made up?"